+Of course, not all foreign students stay in their host countries.
 Students who later return home help build ties between their home countries and the ones where they studied.
 Carol Atkinson at the University of Southern California in Los Angeles studied this effect in her 2010 paper, “Does Soft Power Matter?
 A Comparative Analysis of Student Exchange Programs 1980–2006.”
 She notes, “Research has consistently shown that exchange students return home with a more positive view of the country in which they studied and the people with whom they interacted.
 Frequently after returning home, they try to use the knowledge gained during their time abroad to improve the situation in their home country.”

 It is for this reason that the U.S. government has long funded international exchanges such as the Fulbright Program.
 And indeed, many global leaders in business, government, and civil society are alumni of U.S. universities.
 Their influence extends to the highest levels of government around the world: the U.S. State Department lists nearly 300 current and former heads of state and government who studied in the U.S.